sameleff/Automated-Mining-Performance-Dashboard/README.md

 If you don't know already, you can find the URL & port of your web monitor by:
 1. Navigating to the folder where you installed NBMiner
 2. Double-clicking the "open_web_monitor.url" file
-3. This will open a webpage of format: http://<your IP>:<your port>
+3. This will open a webpage of format: `http://<your IP>:<your port>`

 ## Server Module Setup & Configuration
 1. Ensure Python 3 is installed on the host computer
 2. Download the ServerModule.zip file from the github repository
    - Using Git Bash:
-     - In Windows Explorer, navigate to the folder in which you want to store and run the server module
+     a.
+In Windows Explorer, navigate to the folder in which you want to store and run the server module
-     - Right-click and select "Git Bash here"
+     b.
+Right-click and select "Git Bash here"
-     - Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
+     c.
+Run the following command: `git clone https://github.com/sameleff/Automated-Mining-Performance-Dashboard.git`
         NOTE: This command will download all files associated with this project, not just those associated with the server module
    - Using GitHub:
      - Navigate to the [releases](https://github.com/sameleff/Automated-Mining-Performance-Dashboard/releases) page